-Multiple-input multiple-output (MIMO) communication architecture has recently received unprecedented attention in the research community due to its high potential for communicating over a wireless channel [1,2].
-It has been recognized that the wireless propagation channel has a profound impact on its performance.
-The channel correlation is recognized as one of the major limitations on the MIMO system performance.
+It is well recognized that the wireless propagation channel has a profound impact on MIMO system performance.
 In ideal conditions (uncorrelated high rank channel) the MIMO capacity scales roughly linearly as the number of Tx/Rx antennas.
 The effect of channel correlation is to decrease the capacity and, at some point, this is the dominant effect.
-This effect is highly dependent on the scenario considered (keyhole channel [3] is a good illustration of this).
-Two main approaches have been adopted in recent years to study the propagation channel: the eigenvalue decomposition (or singular value decomposition) approach [4] and the correlation matrix approach [5,6].
+This effect is highly dependent on the scenario considered [3].
 Many practically-important scenarios have been studied and some design guidelines have been proposed as well.

 In the present paper, we analyze the effect of propagation channel from a completely different perspective.
 Electromagnetic waves are used as the primary carrier of information.
-The basic electromagnetism laws, which control the electromagnetic field behaviour, are expressed as Maxwell equations [7].
+The basic electromagnetism laws, which control the electromagnetic field behaviour, are expressed as Maxwell equations [5].
 Hence, we ask a question: What is, if any, the impact of Maxwell equations on the notion of information in general and on channel capacity in particular?
 In this paper, we try to answer the second question.
 In other words, do the laws of electromagnetism impose any limitations on the achievable channel capacity?
 We are not targeting in particular scenarios, rather, we are going to look at fundamental limits that hold in any scenario.
 Analyzing MIMO channel capacity allows one, in our opinion, to come very close to answering this question.

 Our approach is a two-fold one.
 First, we employ the channel correlation argument and introduce the concept of an ideal scattering to demonstrate that the minimum antenna spacing is limited to about half a wave length for any channel (i.e., locating antennas closer to each other will not result in a capacity increase due to correlation).
-Secondly, we use the plane wave spectrum expansion of a generic electromagnetic wave and the Nyquist sampling theorem in the spatial domain to show that the laws of electromagnetism in its general form (Maxwell equations) limit the antenna spacing to half a wavelength (for linear antenna arrays) only asymptotically, when the number of antennas $n \to \infty$ .
+Secondly, we use the plane wave spectrum expansion of a generic electromagnetic wave and the Nyquist sampling theorem in the spatial domain to show that the laws of electromagnetism in its general form (Maxwell equations) limit the antenna spacing to half a wavelength (for linear antenna arrays) only asymptotically, when the number of antennas $n \rightarrow \infty$.
 For a finite number of antennas, this limit is slightly less than $\lambda/2$ because a slight oversampling is required to reduce the truncation error when using the sampling series.
 In any case, this limits the number of antennas and the MIMO capacity for a given aperture size.
 It should be emphasized that this is a scenario independent limit.
 It follows directly from Maxwell equations and is valid in any scenario.